 Each state has its own set of guidelines that insurance providers must follow to declare a car a total loss.
 For example, many states consider a vehicle a total loss if the damages reach a certain percentage of its value.

 Other states use the “total loss formula (TLF)” to determine whether or not a car is a total loss.
 With the TLF, your vehicle will be totaled if the salvage value and repairs cost more than its cash value.
 States will only use the TLF if their law doesn’t indicate a specific percentage for the threshold.

 Below is a table of each state’s total loss threshold by percentage:

 |State||Total Loss Threshold|

-What Happens After Your Car is a Total Loss?
+What Happens After Your Car Is a Total Loss?

 After your insurer labels your car a total loss, there will be some steps you’ll want to take.
-The first thing is that you’ll need to figure out what to do with your car.
+The first thing is that you’ll need to figure out what to do with it.
 You can either keep it or get rid of it.
 Either option has its pros and cons.

-Keep the Car and Restore It
+Keep It and Restore It

 You might choose to keep your car if it’s a total loss.
-If you do, your insurer will issue you a partial payout that isn’t the same as your car’s cash value.
+If you do, your insurer will issue you a partial payout that isn’t the same as your vehicle’s cash value.
 People who do this usually want to restore it to a drivable condition.
 When an accident totals your car, it receives a salvage title.
 You can’t legally drive a salvage title car until you get a rebuilt title from your state.

 Sell It as a Salvage Title